Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s dirty, you can sanitize it by draining diluted bleach through the tube to clean the line.
-Or you can replace the tube.
+Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s moldy, you can sanitize it by draining diluted bleach through the tube to flush the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Pliescott HVAC Services LLC can make your equipment more efficient and help it last longer.
-We also offer practical service agreements, so you won’t forget to plan your regular service!
+Annual air conditioner maintenance from Pliescott HVAC Services LLC can make your system more efficient and help it last longer.
+We also provide handy service agreements, so you won’t forget to plan your regular tune-up!